Meeting and exceeding analyst predictions: ArcelorMittal (MT)

-At the end of the latest market close, ArcelorMittal (MT) was valued at $34.30.
-In that particular session, Stock kicked-off at the price of $34.26 while reaching the peak value of $34.37 and lowest value recorded on the day was $33.92.
-The stock current value is $34.70.Recently in News on January 10, 2022, Shareholding notification with reference to Transparency Law.
-10 January 2022, 16:30 CET.
+At the end of the latest market close, ArcelorMittal (MT) was valued at $37.22.
+In that particular session, Stock kicked-off at the price of $36.94 while reaching the peak value of $37.47 and lowest value recorded on the day was $36.72.
+The stock current value is $35.37.Recently in News on January 14, 2022, ArcelorMittal cancels 45 million treasury shares.
+14 January 2022, 18:15 CET.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.